Farah Elle: Career

 In 2019, Farah Elle released a single, Play For Keeps, with MuRli, and collaborated with Bantum, Ben Bix and God Knows on the single Strongest Thing.
 She was one of the artists who performed as part of the Conservatory Sessions run by Pine The Pilcrow in 2019.

 For the 2020 Nollaig na mBan celebrations in EPIC the Irish Emigration Museum, Elle performed alongside Tara Flynn and Chiamaka Enyi-Amadi.

-Her debut album, FATIMA, is due for release in 2020.
+Her debut album, Fatima, was released in 2022.

-Personal life

-Farah Elle's name is Farah El Neihum.
-She was born in Libya in 1994.
-Her family moved to Julianstown, County Meath, Ireland in 1996.
-Her mother is a consultant ophthalmologist and politician, Dr Fatima Hamroush.
-Elle was raised Muslim attending the Mosque in Clonskeagh, and is fluent in Arabic.
-She taught herself to play the keyboard as a teenager.
-She attended BIMM, Dublin, graduating in 2016.
-She has volunteered at the Direct Provision centre in Mosney, County Louth.
+Other activities

+Elle has volunteered at the direct provision centre in Mosney, County Louth.